daivikk/ml-experiments/README.md

 ---

 ## 👯‍♂️ Fun Fact
-Many of these experiments were done in collaboration with my **twin brother, Daivik** – a fellow ML enthusiast and partner-in-crime for weekend hacks and coding sprints.
+Many of these experiments were done in collaboration with my **twin brother, Shrenik** – a fellow ML enthusiast and partner-in-crime for weekend hacks and coding sprints.

 ---